mellogat/To-Do-List/README.md

 # to-do-list
- A project to practice my html-css-js, especially my skills in creating, updating, and deleting info by using pure JavaScript
+ A project to practice my html-css-js, especially my skills in creating, updating, and deleting information by using pure JavaScript